MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Robustness; No-reference Image Quality Assessment.
   - <details><summary>Digest</summary> No-reference image quality assessment (NR-IQA) aims to quantify how humans perceive visual distortions of digital images without access to their undistorted references.
 NR-IQA models are extensively studied in computational vision, and are widely used for performance evaluation and perceptual optimization of man-made vision systems.
 Here we make one of the first attempts to examine the perceptual robustness of NR-IQA models.
 Under a Lagrangian formulation, we identify insightful connections of the proposed perceptual attack to previous beautiful ideas in computer vision and machine learning.

+- Understanding Adversarial Robustness Against On-manifold Adversarial Examples. [[paper]](https://arxiv.org/abs/2210.00430)
+  - Jiancong Xiao, Liusha Yang, Yanbo Fan, Jue Wang, Zhi-Quan Luo.
+  - Key Word: Adversarial Robustness; On-Manifold Adversarial Examples.
+  - <details><summary>Digest</summary> We revisit the off-manifold assumption and want to study a question: at what level is the poor performance of neural networks against adversarial attacks due to on-manifold adversarial examples?
+Since the true data manifold is unknown in practice, we consider two approximated on-manifold adversarial examples on both real and synthesis datasets.
+On real datasets, we show that on-manifold adversarial examples have greater attack rates than off-manifold adversarial examples on both standard-trained and adversarially-trained models.
+On synthetic datasets, theoretically, We prove that on-manifold adversarial examples are powerful, yet adversarial training focuses on off-manifold directions and ignores the on-manifold adversarial examples.

+- Adaptive Weight Decay: On The Fly Weight Decay Tuning for Improving Robustness. [[paper]](https://arxiv.org/abs/2210.00094)
+  - Amin Ghiasi, Ali Shafahi, Reza Ardekani.
+  - Key Word: Weight Decay; Adversarial Robustness; Learning with Label Noise.
+  - <details><summary>Digest</summary> We introduce adaptive weight decay, which automatically tunes the hyper-parameter for weight decay during each training iteration.
+For classification problems, we propose changing the value of the weight decay hyper-parameter on the fly based on the strength of updates from the classification loss (i.e., gradient of cross-entropy), and the regularization loss (i.e., ℓ2-norm of the weights).
+We show that this simple modification can result in large improvements in adversarial robustness -- an area which suffers from robust overfitting -- without requiring extra data.

 - Your Out-of-Distribution Detection Method is Not Robust! [[paper]](https://arxiv.org/abs/2209.15246) [[code]](https://github.com/rohban-lab/atd)
   - Mohammad Azizmalayeri, Arshia Soltani Moakhar, Arman Zarei, Reihaneh Zohrabi, Mohammad Taghi Manzuri, Mohammad Hossein Rohban. *NeurIPS 2022*
   - Key Word: Out-of-Distribution Detection; Adversarial Robustness.